ErikMaung/ErikMaung.github.io/README.md

 Work In Progress Features:
+* add sound to speaker
+* add videos and images to projects
 * Smoother UI fade in and fade out
 * GAME: Local Storage Save and Load
 * Allow players to save and load manually